Webinars

 This was the first in a series of our webinars to learn about, discuss and debate aspects of equity, diversity, inclusion and belonging in the marine and coastal sectors.

-This webinar focussed on:
+This webinar focused on:

 • Why we need a more diverse and inclusive marine and coastal sector.